MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

 - `errorId` property is the unique identifier that associates the attachment to the right crash report
 - `fileName`: required string for NDK crashes that is set to "minidump.dmp"

+> [!NOTE]
+> The size limit for attachments is currently 7 MB.
+Attempting to send a larger attachment will trigger an error.

 Below is an example of uploading a crash report and an attachment in one call.